Ironcache/townsquare/docs/cardpool-status.md

 |:heavy_check_mark:   | 25056| Any Port in a Storm

 ## `18-WoW` War of Whispers
+(I've used :white_check_mark: to mean partial implementations, in this section.)

 | Status | Code | Title                    |
 |--------|-----:|:------------------------:|